freebasic/fbfrog/readme.txt

     - of course that can't be done for enums that aren't declared in this API, but for example in system headers, but those should be translated properly in our crt/ bindings etc.

-- -m should somehow allow concatenating even #includes with refcount >= 2.
-    - if multiple leaf headers #include a common header each once, then the leafs should be concatendated into 1, and the common header prepended at its top, and the #includes for it should be removed.
-    - this isn't right as it changes the order of code which could break declaration dependencies, but at least presets should be allowed to enable this

 - Macro expansion should preserve token locations, perhaps even a stack of locations in case of nested macros.
 It'd be nice if the tkOops() functions